chainguard-dev/edu/content/open-source/apko/apk-package-manager.md

 title: "Why apk"
 type: "article"
 lead: "How apk-tools is different from other package managers"
+description: "How apk-tools is different from other package managers"
 date: 2022-07-06T08:49:31+00:00
 lastmod: 2022-07-06T08:49:31+00:00
 contributors: ["Ariadne Conill"]